 Saint’s bones (huesos de santo) are a traditional All Saints dessert from the region of Castilla y León and our spooky Camino recipe.
 Traditionally, the ‘bones’ are marzipan rolls filled with custard cream.
 However, the filling can be adapted to your taste, adding different flavours like chocolate.
 Don’t worry, no saints will be harmed in the making of this dessert!

 For the marzipan:

-200gr ground almonds
+- 200g ground almonds

 A wooden spoon with a handle of 1cm diameter roughly

-- Cut the paste in strips long enough to be able to create a long tube.
-Rolling the marzipan strips around the handle of wooden spoon to create the finger-like marzipan tubes.
+- Cut the paste in strips long enough to be able to create a tube.
+Roll the marzipan strips around the handle of the wooden spoon to create the finger-like marzipan tubes.

 Buen Spooky Camino!

 Fancy yourself a foodie?
 You can find more Galician articles and recipes to inspire you here.

 Planning to walk the Camino de Santiago?
 View our routes here.